riskframe/ai-rmm/framework/govern-2.2.md

 2. Tailor refresher training to address emerging AI risks and incorporate case studies of successful AI risk management implementations.

 ### Govern 2.2.3.
 Evaluate Training Effectiveness.

+It's essential to regularly assess the effectiveness of AI risk management training to ensure that personnel and partners are adequately equipped to fulfill their responsibilities.
+This involves gathering feedback from participants, assessing their comprehension and retention of training material, and evaluating the application of learned concepts in real-world scenarios.
+By identifying areas for improvement and adjusting training content or delivery methods accordingly, organizations can enhance the overall effectiveness of their AI risk management training initiatives and better mitigate potential risks associated with AI technologies.

+Continuously assessing the effectiveness of AI risk management training programs is crucial for ensuring that personnel and partners acquire the necessary knowledge and skills to fulfill their responsibilities effectively.
+By gathering feedback from participants and analyzing performance metrics, organizations can identify areas for improvement and tailor training content to address specific needs, ultimately enhancing the overall competency in managing AI risks across the organization.

 #### Sub Practices